lazersharpdesigns/webvideo-js/README.md

 ## Roadmap

-- Ability witch cameras when more than one is found
+- Ability to switch cameras when more than one is found